-You’ve always wanted to learn how to make pizza dough for a delicious meal handcrafted in your own kitchen?
-Now here’s how to turn down the tempo on fast-food and start enjoying slow food.
-This quick and easy homemade pizza dough recipe with only a couple ingredients makes for a great start!
+You’ve always wanted to learn how to make pizza dough for a delicious homemade meal?
+This quick and easy pizza dough recipe with only a couple base ingredients makes for a great start!

 How to Make Pizza Dough: A Simple Recipe